-Ramneek Ahluwalia - Country Director & Head
+Ramneek Ahluwalia - CEO

 Dr Ramneek Ahluwalia is a Physician with an enormous clinical and allied health care management experience.
 He obtained his MBChB following which he completed his post graduate training in Internal Medicine (DNB).
 He is a registered Medical Practitioner with the three National Medical Councils of India, Mauritius and South Africa.
 To augment his management experience, he has also completed his MBA with a gold medal from the University of Cape Town, Graduate School of Business.
 He has recently defended his PhD in Public Health from South Africa giving his credibility a complete definition to his work in improving health systems and infrastructure, policy development and systems evaluation.